Artificial rice

-Artificial rice is a grain product made to resemble rice.
+Artificial rice is poor nutritional synthetic grain product made to resemble rice.
 It is usually made from broken rice, sometimes with the addition of other cereals, and often fortified with micronutrients, including minerals, such as iron and zinc, and vitamins, such as vitamin A and vitamin B.

 Manufacture

 Rice-making machines exist that allow broken rice or other ingredients to be shaped into rice-shaped pellets.
 Rice fortification presents numerous technical problems.
 Micronutrients cannot be simply added to the kernels, because they do not stay where they are needed and the traditional soaking and rinsing of rice with water prior to cooking removes most of the added nutrients.

 In the hot extrusion process, rice flour and micronutrients are transformed into a product visually resembling natural rice.
 Thereby, vitamins and minerals are embedded and protected from segregation and from being removed through rinsing or leaching out during washing and cooking.

 NutriRice

 NutriRice is a kind of recomposed fortified rice.
 The NutriRice process is a way of rice fortification utilized hot extrusion technology not only addresses the problem of hidden hunger but also meets the challenge of implementing rice fortification.
 The production of NutriRice offers the unique possibility to efficiently fortify rice with multiple micronutrients.
 Vitamins and minerals such as vitamin A and B family as well as iron and zinc can be chosen for inclusion.

 With respect to fortified rice properties, such as wash stability, shelf stability, cooking behavior, visual appearance, and cooked rice texture, hot extrusion can be recommended to produce the fortified rice kernel.
 The fortified rice kernel through hot extrusion most closely resembles natural rice after cooking.

 The children of 600 migrant workers attend the Dandelion Middle School in Beijing, some of them as resident pupils.
 In 2008, as part of a pilot project, all pupils at the school were given NutriRice for a period of 8 months.
 During the eight-month trial period, the effects of malnutrition were reduced by 50%, thus raising the pupils' general nutritional status to the average urban level.